Connect your SAP system by deploying your data connector agent container

 Create a key vault

 This procedure describes how to create a key vault to store your agent configuration information, including your SAP authentication secrets.
-If you'll be using an existing key vault, skip directly to step 2.
+If you're using an existing key vault, skip directly to step 2.

 To create your key vault: